ryanfowler/SwiftData/README.md

 ##Installation

 Currently, it's as easy as dragging the file 'SwiftData.swift' into your project.
-Ensure that you've added 'libsqlite3.dylib' as a linked framework and that you've added '#import "sqlite3.h"' to your Briding-Header.h file.
+Ensure that you've added 'libsqlite3.dylib' as a linked framework and that you've added `#import "sqlite3.h"` to your Briding-Header.h file.

 ##Requirements